 Top Travel Tips Singapore 12 – Visit Universal Studios on Sentosa Island

 We had a brilliant day out at Universal Studios on Sentosa Island.
 We hit the rides, the Mummy was terrifying, had fun fighting the Transformers and got wet on the Jurassic Park Rapids.
 Waterworld was a fantastic show with audience participation and we all laughed our way through Donkey Live!
 We would really recommend a day here if you have time.
-For any further information, this can be found here.

 Top Travel Tips Singapore 13 – Take a ride on the Singapore Flyer